Sweta8430/Sweta8430/README.md

 </p>
 <p>
 Hello There!!
-I have 2 years of Experience of being a FullStack Developer in 2009.Last few years worked as a PostOffice Manager in various Locations.Recently i have joined Digital Future and did 12 weeks of Intensive Training as a Software Engineer.
+I have 2 years of Experience of being a FullStack Developer back in 2009.Last few years i worked as a PostOffice Manager in various Locations in england.Recently i have joined Digital Future as a Trainee Software Engineer and finish 12 weeks of training and gained the knowledge of the diffrent technologies/tools.

-At Digital Future We have done few Chanllenges to enhance our knowledge of different technologies.<br>
+At Digital Future We have done Chanllenges to apply our knowledge toward the learning.<br><br>

+<b>Chitter Challenge :- Full Stack Application React/Nodejs/exress/mocha/chai with TDD</b><br>
+<b>PRS Challenge :- Nodejs/exress/mocha/chai with TDD</b><br>
+<b>News Challenge :- React with TDD</b><br>
+<b>Scrabble Challenge :- Java with TDD</b><br>
+<b>Bank Challenge :- Vanila Javascript with TDD</b><br>
 <b>Airport Challenge :- Vanila Javascript with TDD</b><br>
-<b>Bank Challenge :- Vanila Javascript with TDD</b><br>

 </p>

 - 🔭 I’m currently working on **Recipe App where you can grab and save your favourite Recipe**